khatharsis42/jukebox-ultra-nrv/README.md

 ## Installation

  - Clone the repo
- - Move config.py.example to config.py and edit it 😎
+ - Copy config.py.example to config.py and edit it 😎 (gitignore will make sure it is not gitted, cause you have a youtube api key in this)
  - To add a favicon, place it in the `jukebox/static` folder
  - Install requirements using `pip install -r requirements.txt`